openfaas/faas-netes/chart/pro-builder/README.md

 When you want to authenticate to a private registry, you must either:

-* Use `faas-cli registry-login` and the resulting file
+* Use `faas-cli registry-login`, to create a file in the `.credentials` folder of the current working directory
 * Or, turn off the credential store for Docker Desktop, delete `~/docker/config.json` and then run: `docker login` and enter your credentials.

 And remember to delete any existing secret from the cluster first: `kubectl delete secret registry-secret -n openfaas`.